leeweiming3/tp/docs/DeveloperGuide.md

 Alternative 2: Use an index of Candidate (`Person`) in the candidate list and an index of job in the job list as an input

 Pros: It is easier for the users to type out index of candidates and jobs displayed in their respective lists than writing email and job title everytime.
 Cons: Recruiters need to scroll down the list of candidates and jobs in order to find respective indices, which could require additional effort.
-Recruiters might be prone to make a mistake since they need to identify candidates and job via indices.
-Moreover, recruiters might be confused since they cannot discern which index is for candidates and which is for person.
+Recruiters might be prone to make a mistake since they need to identify candidates and job via indices, and it might be confusing for them to discern which index is for candidates and which one is for job when employing this command.

 The following sequence diagram shows how a add_app operation goes through the various components: